 Outline

-Unit 1: Introduction—the Rise of the Network Society
+Unit 1: Introduction—The Rise of Informational Capitalism

-Unit 7: Digital Democracy—Concepts and Issues
+Unit 7: Digital Technologies and Political Engagement—From Cyber-Optimism to Cyber-Pessimism

 Unit 10: The Future of the Internet—Free?
 Governed?
 Controlled?